TheManana11/Glow/README.md

 2. **Identify the User & Intent**
    - The user is identified based on their phone number.
-   - The AI determines what the user wants to do (e.g., view results, get product advice, set a reminder).
+   - The AI determines what the user wants to do (e.g., view results, get product advice).

-3. **Fetch Relevant Data (if needed)**
+3. **Fetch Relevant Data**
    If the user is asking about a previous analysis or their skincare history, the backend retrieves the data from the database.

 4. **AI Agent Reasoning**